 Cheesy corn tomato tartlets boast grilled fresh corn, melty cheese and a pretty slice of tomato on top, all baked in flakey puff pastry.

 Growing up mostly in the United States, I was spoiled with ample sweet corn every summer.
 When the first ears would start appearing at farm stands and grocery stores, we would eat it often.
 Boiled briefly, embuttered, with a sprinkling of salt.
-It was the best part of every meal, second only to my grandmother’s spicy Cajun maque choux best made with fresh sweet corn.
+It was the best part of every meal.
 I didn’t realize until I moved overseas that not every country feels the same way about corn on the cob as we do.